 Choose media players that support accessibility.

-An accessible interactive widget is one that can be operated with the keyboard alone, uses ARIA to communicate with assistive technology (AT), and degrades gracefully for users who don't have the latest AT.
+An accessible interactive widget is one that can be operated with the keyboard alone, uses ARIA to communicate with assistive technology (AT), and degrades gracefully for users who don’t have the latest AT.
+Consult the WAI-ARIA Authoring Practices for accessible design patterns and examples on how to properly code a wide variety of common widgets.

-Test web pages with a keyboard.
+Test web pages using a keyboard.

-Test pages with high contrast color schemes.
+Test pages using high contrast color schemes.

 Test pages with assistive technologies.